takado8/Tetris/README.md

 # Tetris
 Tetris environment and AI for playing it.

+This is an old version [see new one.](https://github.com/takado8/TetrisAI)

 ## AI algorithm:

 In each turn, every possible move is simulated and the game field is evaluated using four heuristics: